 Tuition payment plan options include online payments, automatic deduction from your bank account or credit card and invoicing.
 There is a transaction fee for debit and credit cards and for invoicing.
 All tuition payments are due on the 1st or 15th day of each month, depending upon the online tuition account plan chosen.
-Special arrangements are discouraged.
-Tuition must be paid in full by May 30th, of the current school year.
+Special arrangements are highly discouraged.
+Non payment of tuition and or incidental fees will result in your students inability to participate in sports, field trips and other activities.
+Tuition accounts must be paid in full by May 20th, of the end of the current school year.

-Families, who pay tuition in full for the entire year by October 1st, will receive a 5% discount on the tuition.
+Families, who pay tuition in full for the entire year by October 15th, will receive a 5% discount on the tuition.
+You must alert the office that you are making a total payment to receive the discount.